Mrcaspento/ReadMeGen/README.md

  We can test for:
  `npm start`
- To create a high quailty readme
+ To create a high quailty readme.

  ## Contributors
  undefined